 Step 2: Assessing Potential Opportunities

-To attain the best results, the organization’s initial process assessment is essential.
+The organization’s initial process assessment is essential to attain the best results.
 Make sure the focus is on:

 - Input and output volume

 - Process variability